 Sometimes I think Horrible Things About Myself.

 I used to get nervous every time I hit the “publish” button.
-I’d sort of duck my head, as if you could all see me at the very moment a blog post took to the web.
+I’d duck my head, as if you could see me at the very moment a post took to the web.
 I used to feel sick, although not severely, unless it was something really hard to write.
 I think I felt a little crazy when I was publishing my love story – even crazier when I was writing it to the music I used to listen to when I first lived it.
 I felt like how I had felt then – but all at once.
-Sometimes then, and sometimes now – I felt/feel like this:
+Sometimes then, and sometimes now – I feel like this:

 Occasionally, I have those thoughts again.
 I used to babysit for three kids and the youngest was a baby.
 I remember waking him up from a nap one day and thinking about how loved he was and how meaningful he was to his family, and how I wished I could be worth something.
 Anything.
-When not in the dark clouds, I know that it’s ludicrous.
+When not in the darkness, I know it’s ludicrous.
 I’ve always had a place to belong.

 Sometimes I think that there is no one more hideous than I am.
 That overweight people can lose weight, acne can heal, wrinkles can be erased, Botoxed or lasered, or whatever else that can be done to wrinkles – but you can’t fix hideous so you can’t fix me.
+Unfixable and unlovable.

 I live, love and sometimes suffer within the confines of my own mind.
 Sometimes I think that even people with depression are better off than me because maybe pills or counseling can help them.
 I’m genuinely joyful a LOT, but sometimes I think that anyone without my mind is better off than I am.
 Life transitions tend to run through me a thousand times over up to months before a big change.
 Can any pill help that?
 Probably not, but I believe that many things can.